EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 5.1.1 - November 5, 2014 =
+Fix: repair 'Opt In' default list drop down on options page
+Fix: repair errors being thrown when a commenter is added to a list

+= 5.1.0.1 - November 4, 2014 =

+Removed the update profile info link, some users brought up security concerns.
+Fixed missing argument when using table display formatting.

+= 5.1 - November 3, 2014 =

+We have added brand new functionality, allowing users to easily customize forms on the fly, through a familiar UI as well as a templating framework to allow users to design and implement their own custom forms.
+A minor security bug was patched in this release as well.
+We fixed an issue with the API key check running on each page load, and added a few new filters to allow users to alter text (please view the [docs](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/) for example)

+= 5.0.9 - October 3rd, 2014 =

+**Fixes**

+* Added autocomplete="false" to API input field
+* Added event listener to form submission (forms can now be placed in modals/slideout menus)

+= 5.0.8 - September 23, 2014 =

+**Fixes**

+* Band-aid fix for the -1 response returned from ajax.php

+= 5.0.7 - September 19, 2014 =

+**Fixes**

+* Security Vulnerability patched - props @g0blinResearch for privately disclosing the issue

+= 5.0.6 - August 22, 2014 =

+**Fixes**

+* fix bug with nonce security check when using table 'Preferred Form Layout' setting

+= 5.0.5 - August 21, 2014 =

+**Fixes**

+- added `stripslashes()` to the following settings fields :
+	- Single Opt-in Confirmation Message
+	- Double Opt-in Confirmation Message
+	- Interest Group Label
+	- Opt-in Checkbox Text

+**Updates**

+- Updated readme FAQ section

+= 5.0.4 - August 6, 2014 =
+* Update SSL conditional in main plugin file
+* Added mcrypt module check, for API encryption
+* Conditionally loaded scripts and styles in admin ( prevent conflicts )
+* Included NONCE security checks on form submissions ( helps prevent CSRF and other attacks )
+* Added proper update task function to add missing settings to the options page ( prevents undefined variables for new settings )
+* Added missing styles to post page ( added missing icon to tinyMCE button )
+* Added missing styles to widget page
+* Adjusted Chimp Chatter activity time formatting to return correct time based on user time zone
+* New Feature : Real time updates to Account Activity ( utilizing the heartbeat API )
+* New Feature : Added account activity widget to dashboard ( with live updates using heartbeat API )
+* Added screenshot of admin dashboard account activity widget

+= 4.5 =
+* Added reCAPTCHA support to prevent bots and spammers from submitting forms
+* Split settings page into three seperate sections
+* Removed Jetpack sharing icons from appearing in the success messages (removed sharedaddy filter)
+* Updated translation files with new strings
+* Update existing screen shots and add new screen shot
+* Update FAQ
+* Added "loaded server modules" to the debug page, to better aid in support requests

 = 3.0 =
 * Update Mail Chimp API to v2.0
 * Added API Key Validation Check